 Thanks for reading and have a magical time drinking the pilsner in Prague!

 These are some of the things we brought with us to Prague.
-For a complete list of our gear, check out our “What’s in Our Backpack?” post.
-(NOTE: The following links are Amazon affiliate links.)
+For a complete list of our gear, take a peek inside our backpack.
+(NOTE: The following links are Amazon and other affiliate links.)